LUMIA-Group/ConceptLM/README.md

 ## 📁 Code Structure

-We implement the generate function for Llama model.
-So that the details of ConceptLM_Llama differs from the Pythia and GPT-2 implementations.
+We implement the generate function for the Llama model.
+So that the details of ConceptLM_Llama differ from the Pythia and GPT-2 implementations.

 ```text